Children's Hospital is part of the UPMC family.

 Beginning in 2013, the Volunteer Services Department has honored an organization that has been an instrumental part of the Hospital Volunteer Program at Children’s Hospital.
 This award recognizes an exemplary community partnership that has provided innovative projects and programs and whose members have contributed significant hours of service that have had a positive impact on the patients and families of Children’s Hospital.

 Community Partner of the Year Recipients:

 Congratulations!
 You have been volunteering at Children’s for another year – thank you!
 Annual Retraining allows you to stay compliant with hospital and Joint Commission standards, as well as get a refresher in important topics to keep patients, families, staff, and you safe.
-The retraining should not take more than one hour.
+The retraining may take from 1 to 2 hours.

 Remember to review each module and complete the accompanying assessment or acknowledgement.
 You must achieve a score of 80 percent or higher to fulfill your requirement.